-- D. All pastoral track applicants (MDiv, BDiv, MAPS, DPS) must provide a letter of recommendation from his pastor. - E. Applicants must complete an entrance interview with the Office of the Academic Dean.
+- D. All pastoral track applicants (MDiv, BDiv, MAPS, DPS) must provide a letter of recommendation from his pastor. - E. Applicants must complete an entrance interview with the Office of Admissions.
 This will usually be done by phone or video conference.